-It also helps you manage your money more easily and avoid overdraft fees.
-For example, you can check balances while waiting in line at the supermarket checkout to see whether you’ve got enough money or credit in the relevant account.
-And you can keep a close eye on your balances to see whether anything looks amiss.
+Nowadays, no-one thinks twice about doing banking by phone, laptop or tablet.
+Quite apart from the convenience, mobile banking can help you manage your money more easily and avoid overdraft fees.
+You can check you've got enough money before you buy, and you can also keep a close eye on your balances to see whether anything looks amiss.

-You can use your mobile phone for banking purposes in a number of ways.
+You can use your mobile phone to bank in the following ways:

-You can use your mobile device to access your internet banking in the same way as your personal computer.
-Some banks also have cut down versions that make it easier to view on mobile devices.
+You can use your mobile device to access your internet banking in the same way as do with your personal computer.
+Some banks also have cut-down versions that make it easier to view on mobile devices.